huwngnosleep/abcxyz/14 - Snowflake/07 - Stream/01 - Create.md

 ### stream can listen and hold changes on a table

+### there are two mode of stream: DEFAULT and APPEND_ONLY

+append_only stream get only insert operation

 ```
 // create a stream object
 create or replace stream sales_stream on table sales_raw_staging;